NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

 ## Airborne Reflectance Data

 For the final part of this lesson, we will download the airborne reflectance data, and use some R functions to read the reflectance data into a `terra:rast` Spatial Object, and extract the spectral signature of the pixel corresponding to the location of the leaf-clip sample.
 We can use the `neonUtilities::byTileAOP` function to download only the 1km x 1km tile that contains the data we're interested in.
-First, let's set the working directory to where we want to download the data.
+First, let's set the data directory to where we want to download the data.

-    # set working directory (this will depend on your local environment)
+    # set data directory (the absolute path will depend on your local environment)

-    wd <- "~/data/"
+    data_dir <- "~/data/"

-    setwd(wd)

 We will download the corresponding reflectance spectra of the pixel corresponding to where a single PICOL sample was located.
 Let's extract that sample from the `spectral_traits` table so we can easily pull out the geographic information.